 The ‘c’ is silent, so challah is pronounced haa-luh.

 Definitely.
-After baking, let the bread cool completely, wrap well in plastic, taking care to fully seal it.
+After baking, let the bread cool completely and wrap it well in plastic, taking care to seal it fully.
 Well-wrapped, the bread will keep for up to 3 months in the freezer.

-The richness of challah lends itself particularly well to breakfast dishes, like this challah French toast with strawberry jam, or dessert, such as bread pudding.
+The richness of challah lends itself particularly well to breakfast dishes or desserts, such as bread pudding.
 We also love using it for decadent grilled cheese sandwiches.

 Challah Bread